dsa-2/docs/methods/Subscribe.md

 (Optional) Specifies how long a value can stay in a queue.
 When a broker accepts a queue time that is smaller than the maximum from the requester, it must forward that information to the responder.
 QUESTIONS: specified in milliseconds?
 What's the default?
 What's the maximum?

 ### Update Frequency
-(Optional) If set, the responder merges value if more than one updatesis received in the specified time interval.
-To specify the interval, use the following 1-byte values: QUESTION: What does it mean to "merge" values?
+(Optional) If set, the responder returns the most recent value received in the specified time interval.
+To specify the interval, use the following 1-byte values:

   * 0x00: no limitation (default value)
   * 0x10: 100 milliseconds